Pedestrianism: Amateur sport and racewalking

 Walkers organised the first English amateur walking championship in 1866, which was won by John Chambers, and judged by the "fair heel and toe" rule.
 This vague code was the basis for the rules codified at the first championships meeting in 1880 of the Amateur Athletics Association in England, the birth of modern track and field.
 With football, cricket and other sports codified in the 19th century, the transition from professional pedestrianism to amateur codified racewalking was part of a process of regularisation occurring in most modern sports at this time.

 The codified racewalk was included when the International Olympic Committee formed in 1893.
 In the 1904 Olympic Games the "all-rounder" event, father of the decathlon, included an 880 yd walk.
 It was only in the unofficial "Interim Olympic Games" of 1906 that racewalking became a separate event and since the 1908 Olympic Games in London, it has been an official event in every summer games.

-Foot racing

-Foot racing was a form of competitive running and walking of the 17th and early 18th centuries.
-Usually it involved feats of endurance which would now be classified as ultramarathon.
-It evolved into pedestrianism.